Living alone after a breakup may be the tonic you need to get you back on your own feet, start feeling better and mending your broken heart.

 Some people jump into another relationship just so they aren’t on their own.
 It is important to be happy in your own skin and so getting to know yourself again is essential.

 Spend some time considering what you want to achieve and what you would enjoy doing on your own.
 Set yourself some goals – even short term goals, to begin with, helping you get you through the immediate and first few months.
 Think realistically about how you might achieve them.

 Some things may be easier than others like starting a new class or travelling to a different country.
 Re-evaluating the direction you want your life to go in could help you to be more comfortable with a future on your own.

 5 Feel lonely

-As you live alone after a breakup, feelings of loneliness are completely natural and valid.
+Living alone after a breakup means feelings of loneliness are completely natural and valid.
 With some self-reflection try and understand your feelings and again, allow yourself the time and space to process difficult emotions.
 Those feelings may come after the initial break up and can completely catch you off guard after a period of feeling okay.
 Practising meditation and mindfulness may also help.